 Laboratory drug testing: Methods of Analysis

 There are many problems associated with a comprehensive approach to the analysis of the benzodiazepines.
 The benzodiazepines are a very diverse and complex group of compounds which are extensively metabolized in urine.
 For this reason, it is not always possible to determine the parent drug with urine testing.
-In addition, dosage levels and half-lifes vary substantially between the benzodiazepines which can affect the ability to detect therapeutic use of some benzodiazepines.
+In addition, dosage levels and half-life varies substantially between the benzodiazepines affecting the ability to detect therapeutic use of some benzodiazepines.
 Therefore, the analytical detection limits may preclude the detection of therapeutic use.

-The most common analytical methods to screen for the presence of benzodiazepines in urine are the immunoassay methods (EIA, RIA, FPIA, etc.).
+The most common analytical methods to screen for the presence of benzodiazepines in urine are the immunoassay methods such as enzyme immunoassay (EIA).
 The immunoassay methods are class specific in that they detect oxazepam, a common metabolite of many benzodiazepines.
 However, many other structurally similar benzodiazepines may also be detected.

-While immunoassay cross-reactivity to non-benzodiazepine compounds is extremely rare, most immunoassay manufacturers recommend that positive results be confirmed by an alternate analytical method such as thin layer chromatography (TLC), high pressure liquid chromatography (HPLC), gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/tandem mass spectrometry (LC/MS/MS).
+While immunoassay cross-reactivity to non-benzodiazepine compounds is extremely rare, most immunoassay manufacturers recommend that positive results be confirmed by alternate specific analytical method such as gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/tandem mass spectrometry (LC/MS/MS).
 Most routine confirmation methods are targeted to detect the group of benzodiazepines which share a common metabolic pathway and metabolize to nordiazepam and oxazepam thus making these methods class specific.
-However, common benzodiazepines such as alprazolam (Xanax®), lorazepam (Ativan®), and clonazepam (Klonopin®) do not share this metabolic pathway and must be confirmed by specific techniques, such as GC or GC/MS. It is essential to understand the advantages and limitations of the various laboratory analytical methods to ensure proper detection of benzodiazepines.
+However, common benzodiazepines such as alprazolam (Xanax®), lorazepam (Ativan®), and clonazepam (Klonopin®) do not share this metabolic pathway and must be confirmed by specific techniques, such as GC/MS or LC/MS/MS. It is essential to understand the advantages and limitations of the various laboratory analytical methods to ensure proper detection of benzodiazepines.
 If a case history indicates the use of a particular benzodiazepine, then a method must be chosen which will have the necessary sensitivity and specificity to identify the drug of interest.